Chicago Loop: Colleges and universities

-National-Louis University is located in the historic Peoples Gas Building on Michigan Avenue across the street from the Art Institute of Chicago.
+National-Louis University is in the Peoples Gas Building on Michigan Avenue across the street from the Art Institute of Chicago.
 The School of the Art Institute of Chicago, one of the nation's largest independent schools of art and design, is headquartered in Grant Park.

 Harold Washington College is a City Colleges of Chicago community college located in the Loop.
 Adler School of Professional Psychology is a college located in the Loop.
 Argosy University has its head offices on the thirteenth floor of 205 North Michigan Avenue in Michigan Plaza.
-Harrington College of Design is located at 200 West Madison Street after relocating from the Merchandise Mart.
+Harrington College of Design has been at 200 West Madison Street since relocating from the Merchandise Mart.
 Trinity Christian College offers an accelerated teaching certification program at 1550 S. State Street in the South Loop.

-Spertus Institute, a center for Jewish learning & culture, is located at 610 S. Michigan Ave.
+Spertus Institute, a center for Jewish learning and culture, is at 610 S. Michigan Ave.
 Graduate level courses (Master and Doctorate) are offered in Jewish Studies, Jewish Professional Studies and Non-profit Management.
-Also housed in the Spertus building is Meadville Lombard Theological School which is affiliated with the Unitarian Universalist Association, a liberal, progressive seminary offering graduate level theological and ministerial training.
-East-West University is located at 816 S Michigan Ave.
+At 180 North Wabash Avenue is Meadville Lombard Theological School, which is affiliated with the Unitarian Universalist Association, a liberal, progressive seminary offering graduate-level theological and ministerial training.
+East-West University is at 816 S Michigan Ave.

 Primary and secondary schools

-Chicago Public Schools serves residents of the Loop.
-Some residents are zoned to the South Loop School, while some are zoned to the Ogden International School for grades K-8.
-Some residents are zoned to Phillips Academy High School, while others are zoned to Wells Community Academy High School.
-Any graduate from Ogden's 8th grade program may automatically move on to the 9th grade at Ogden, but students who did not graduate from Ogden's middle school must apply to the high school.
+Chicago Public Schools serves Loop residents.
+Some residents are zoned to the South Loop School and some to the Ogden International School for grades K-8.
+Some residents are zoned to Phillips Academy High School and others to Wells Community Academy High School.
+Any graduate of Ogden's 8th grade program may move on to the 9th grade at Ogden, but students who did not graduate from Ogden's middle school must apply to the high school.

 Jones College Prep High School, a public selective enrollment school, is also located here.

 Muchin College Prep, a Noble Network of Charter Schools, is also located here, in the heart of Chicago on State Street.